bluekitchen/btstack/docs/manual/markdown/docs/index.md

 A series of examples show how BTstack can be used to implement common use cases.

 Finally, we outline the basic steps when integrating BTstack into existing single-threaded or even multi-threaded environments.
-The changes in the documentation are listed in the [Revision History](revision_history).